Route (command)

 In computing, route is a command used to view and manipulate the IP routing table in Unix-like and Microsoft Windows operating systems and also in IBM OS/2 and ReactOS.
 Manual manipulation of the routing table is characteristic of static routing.

 Implementations

 Unix and Unix-like

+The route command originated in 4.2BSD.
+It is not part of any UNIX standard, but the BSD interface is widely implemented.

+Linux contains a version of the route originally written by Fred N. van Kempen, later merged with netstat's codebase (another command originating in 4.2BSD).
+It implements an extended syntax compared to the BSD version.
 In Linux distributions based on 2.2.x Linux kernels, the ifconfig and route commands are operated together to connect a computer to a network, and to define routes between computer networks.
 Distributions based on later kernels have deprecated ifconfig and route, replacing them with iproute2.

-Route for Linux was originally written by Fred N. van Kempen.
+On macOS, the route utility is present but largely nonfunctional.
+Displaying the routing table is instead performed via netstat -nr.